Cities & Suburbs: Relocating to the Columbia, SC Area

 The town of Blythewood, located in Fairfield and Richland counties, prides itself on its Southern heritage, high-quality education, and commitment to family.
 This rural South Carolina town offers various sporting attractions including baseball and equestrian events as well numerous art festivals throughout the year.
 If you are moving to Columbia with your family, Blythewood is an excellent place to consider, with its enviable combination of good schools, low crime, and college-educated citizens.

 Let AAA make your move to the Columbia area as stress-free as possible.
-From moving truck discounts at Penske, where members save up to 20% on truck rentals and 12% on moving accessories and supplies, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
+From moving truck discounts at Penske, where members save 12% off one way and local truck rentals when reserving onlnei or by phone, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
 AAA has 2 Car Care locations in the area, at Irmo and Forest Acres so finding a trusted local mechanic will be a breeze.
 Moving is the ideal to time to check out our Deluxe Home Protection options, covering you for things your traditional insurance may not cover, like home warranties, home security, flood insurance, and even disaster mortgage insurance.